BardiCsaba/cognitive-testing-games/game-results.md

 - `timeLeft`: Time remaining when the game concludes.

 ## Cosmic Control Results
+- `score`: Total score achieved in the game.

 ## Cosmic Sequence Results
 - `gameWon`: Indicates whether the game was won or not.